thaustein/laxar/docs/manuals/infrastructure_and_tools.md

   * Finally, [RequireJS](http://requirejs.org) is loaded to bootstrap your application:
     The `data-main` tells RequireJS where to find the initialization code (`init.js`), which is the entry point to all AMD-modules for your application.
     AngularJS modules are automatically loaded for any [widgets/activities](./widgets_and_activities.md) and [controls](./providing_controls.md) that are reachable from your [flow](./flow_and_places.md):
-    a LaxarJS grunt task prepares this list whenever you `npm install` your application or `npm start` the development server, so usually you will not have manage AngularJS modules manually.
+    A LaxarJS grunt task prepares this list whenever you `npm install` your application or `npm start` the development server, so usually you will not to have manage AngularJS modules manually.
     For production (`grunt optimize`, see below), all RequireJS dependencies are combined and minified by default.

 The HTML files in the application template also contain an optional `axPageFade` and associated styles.
-This creates a _page blocker_ that covers your application with a white layer during startup and then fades out, to may make loading a bit nicer on the eyes.
+This creates an overlay that covers your application with a white layer during navigation and then fades out, to may make loading a bit nicer on the eyes.
-However, this may not be right for all applications, so feel free to remove the page blocker, or replace it with a custom version.
+However, this may not be right for all applications, so feel free to remove the overlay, or replace it with a custom version.

 ### Startup